Here's a round-up of the stories that have topped the news in politics today...

 Labour shadow business secretary Clive Lewis says he will vote for the Article 50 bill that will trigger the UK's exit from the EU.

-I have been clear throughout that I respect the result of the referendum and will, therefore, join my colleagues in voting for the bill on its second reading.
+Quote Message: I have been clear throughout that I respect the result of the referendum and will, therefore, join my colleagues in voting for the bill on its second reading.
 However, Theresa May does not have a mandate to dictate the terms of Brexit without listening to the British people.
 The whole country should be involved in determining our shared future, which is why Labour has fought for the British people to have a say, through Parliament.
 Labour will seek to amend the bill to prevent the government using Brexit to trash our rights, public services, jobs and living standards while cutting taxes for the wealthiest."

 BBC News Channel